Joining the Mellon Scholars

 Distinctive Features of the Mellon Scholars Summer Program:

-To provide financial and intellectual support for students to undertake a substantial scholarly project in-residence during the summer, typically between their junior and senior years, though sophomores may apply.
+To provide financial and intellectual support for students to undertake a substantial scholarly project developed with a faculty mentor in-residence during the summer, typically between their junior and senior years, though sophomores may apply.
+The Summer Program strongly encourages and gives priority to team projects consisting of 2-4 students and projects that engage the Digital Liberal Arts.
 Unlike other research grants at Hope College, the student’s research agenda rather than the faculty member’s drives the Mellon Summer Fellowship.
 Mellon Scholars and their faculty mentors are expected to participate in the lunches and presentation venues for summer scholars that are sponsored by the Arts and Humanities Division.
 The summer project should produce results that can be presented by the end of the summer, and, in some cases, it may become the basis for a more ambitious junior or senior project.
 For rising seniors the summer research fellowship may be an opportunity to extend or refine a project that may serve as a sample of their research capabilities in applications to graduate programs.

 - The integration of technology, as appropriate